EPFL-LCN/neuronaldynamics-exercises/doc/exercises/leaky-integrate-and-fire.rst

 Exercise: minimal current
 -------------------------
-In the absence of an input current, a LIF neuron has a constant membrane voltage vm=v_rest.
-If an input current drives vm above the firing threshold, a spike is generated.
-Then, vm is reset to v_reset and the neuron ignores any input during the refractroy period.
+In the absence of an input current, a LIF neuron has a constant membrane voltage ``V_REST``.
+If an input current drives ``vm`` above the firing threshold, a spike is generated.
+Then, ``vm`` is reset to ``V_RESET`` and the neuron ignores any input during the refractroy period.

 Question: minimal current (calculation)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-For the default neuron parameters (see above) compute the minimal amplitude **i_min** of a step current to elicitate a spike.
-You can access these default values in your code and do the calculation with correct units:
+For the default neuron parameters (see above), compute the minimal amplitude :math:`I_{min}` of a step current to elicitate a spike.
+You can access the default values in your code and do the calculation with correct units:

 .. code-block:: py

-    from neurodynex.leaky_integrate_and_fire import LIF
+    from neurodynex3.leaky_integrate_and_fire import LIF
     print("resting potential: {}".format(LIF.V_REST))

 Question: minimal current (simulation)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-Use the value **i_min** you've computed and verify your result: inject a step current of amplitude i_min for 100ms into the LIF neuron and plot the membrane voltage.
-Vm should approach the firing threshold but *not* fire.
+Use the value :math:`I_{min}` you've computed and verify your result: inject a step current of amplitude :math:`I_{min}` for 100ms into the LIF neuron and plot the membrane voltage. ``vm`` should approach the firing threshold but **not** fire.
 We have implemented a couple of helper functions to solve this task.
 Use this code block, but make sure you understand it and you've read the docs of the functions :func:`.LIF.simulate_LIF_neuron`, :func:`.input_factory.get_step_current` and :func:`.plot_tools.plot_voltage_and_current_traces`.

 .. code-block:: py

     import brian2 as b2
-    from neurodynex.leaky_integrate_and_fire import LIF
+    from neurodynex3.leaky_integrate_and_fire import LIF
-    from neurodynex.tools import input_factory
+    from neurodynex3.tools import input_factory

-    # create a step current with amplitude= i_min
+    # create a step current with amplitude = I_min
     step_current = input_factory.get_step_current(
         t_start=5, t_end=100, unit_time=b2.ms,
-        amplitude= i_min)  # set i_min to your value
+        amplitude=I_min)  # set I_min to your value

     # run the LIF model.
     # Note: As we do not specify any model parameters, the simulation runs with the default values